-The proposed project is the complete re-development of the site with the demolition of the existing 2-story 6,864 sq. ft. single-family residence, guest house, pool and patios and construction of a new 2-story plus basement level, 25' tall above existing natural grade, 9,690 sq. ft. single-family residence with attached 2-car garage and detached 1-car garage, a 768 sq. ft. covered patio, new pool and landscaping improvements, grading consisting of approximately 740 cu. yds. cut and 410 cu. yds. fill.
-See Exhibit 5 and 6 for proposed project plans.
-Proposed cut is for creation of a basement level and 2-car garage and proposed fill will be used to re-grade some previously developed bluff top areas that are seaward of current setbacks, to natural contours (Exhibit 4).
+The proposed project is the complete re-development of the site with the demolition of the existing 2-story 6,864 sq. ft. single-family residence, guest house, pool and patios and construction of a new 2-story plus basement level, 25' tall above existing natural grade, 9,690 sq. ft. single-family residence with attached 925 sq. ft.
+3-car garage, a 768 sq. ft. covered patio, new pool and landscaping improvements, grading consisting of 740 cu. yds. cut and 410 cu. yds. fill.
+See Exhibit 5 for a complete set of project plans.
+Proposed cut is for creation of a basement level and proposed fill will be used to re-grade some previously developed bluff top areas that are seaward of current setbacks, to natural contours (Exhibit 4).
 The new proposed residence includes a subterranean basement level that daylights onto the existing pool terrace level.
-The cut for the basement living quarters is into a natural sloping area on the bluff top on the west side of the lot.
+The cut for the basement is into a natural sloping area on the bluff top on the west side of the lot.
 The basement will daylight onto the existing pool terrace level.
 No grading cuts are proposed within any bluff edge setback or seaward of the bluff edge for construction of the basement level.

-A landscape/pool protection plan and fuel modification plan are also proposed (Exhibit 8).
+A landscape/pool protection plan and fuel modification plan are also proposed (Exhibit 7).
 The City of Laguna Beach Board of Adjustments/Design Review Board approved the project without any variances.